electricg/primer-static/README.md

 <pre>grunt prod</pre>

-With this task the optimized website will be compiled under the `/prod` folder.
+and the optimized website will be compiled under the `/prod` folder.

 GruntJS will execute all the tasks previously described  plus the following others: